Skip to main content

 Recent Chapter 9 filings

-Municipal defaults and bankruptcies tend to lag recessions or times of economic stress, although filings remain rare.
-Bond investors may fear an uptick in filings in light of the challenges caused by the COVID-19 pandemic.
-Of course, the federal government’s coronavirus state and local fiscal recovery funds are providing substantial support to offset the negative impacts.
 Since Congress added Chapter 9 to the federal bankruptcy code in the 1930s, there have been approximately 700 filings under Chapter 9.
 Comparatively, the commercial Chapter 11 filings generally number more than 5,000 per year.
-Last year, three municipalities filed under Chapter 9 and thus far in 2022, one has filed.
+In 2023, only one entity (a hospital district) filed under Chapter 9, and thus far in 2024 only one entity (a special purpose district) has filed.

 Puerto Rico is the most high-profile municipal bankruptcy in recent years.
 In 2017, five Puerto Rican entities, including the Commonwealth itself, initiated bankruptcy-like proceedings called Title III, pursuant to the Puerto Rico Oversight, Management, and Economic Stability Act (PROMESA).
 U.S. territories are not eligible to file for Chapter 9 bankruptcy protection.
-However, rulings in the Puerto Rican entities’ cases may impact future treatment of creditors in Chapter 9 cases because PROMESA incorporates some provisions of Chapter 9.
+However, rulings in the Puerto Rican entities’ cases may impact future treatment of creditors in Chapter 9 cases because PROMESA incorporates many provisions of Chapter 9.

 Background on Chapter 9